-Outside, in front of St Pierre’s Cathedral, you can see archaeological remains from preious churches on the site.
-If you have time, climb the tower for panoramic views over Geneva’s city and lake.
+Outside, in front of St Pierre’s Cathedral, you’ll find archaeological remains from previous churches on the site.
+Take time to climb the Cathedral’s tower for the best views over Geneva and the lake.

 Tavel House (La Maison Tavel)

-A short distance from St Pierre’s Cathedral is Geneva’s oldest house.
-Tavel House was built in 1334.
+A short distance from St Pierre’s Cathedral is Geneva’s oldest house, Tavel House.
+This historic house was built in 1334.
 Later, in 1963, it was bought by the city of Geneva, who transformed it into the museum of the history of Geneva.